Democratic Classroom Leadership

 Create a powerful team in which all students are integral to the whole; use Theatre of the Oppressed to build group integrity, cooperation, collaboration and compassion.
 Enable true student leadership to emerge in classroom community.
 Learn how to build on the positive while ignoring the negative.
 Learn how to invest in relationships and get invaluable academic and social-emotional returns on your investment.Class Jobs/Roles

 Share ownership and responsibility of class, teaching and community with students.
-Build a sense of belonging for each person.Culture of Critical & Systems Thinking Essential for Interdependent Cooperation
+Build a sense of belonging for each person.Dual Language & Multi-Lingual Learners Immersion Strategies

 Facilitate community learning (a stake in the commons) in which students learn and practice leadership skills to address critical 21st century global issues.Understanding behavior